 |5.6 mi.
 Southeast of Central Marsh Harbour||Elbow Cay|

-If you're hoping to go snorkeling during a boat trip, you might want to check with Dive Abaco Snorkeling.
+If you want to combine some snorkeling with a boating adventure, you might want to contact Dive Abaco Snorkeling.
 Whether you need to rent equipment, earn PADI certification, participate in a guided dive, or get in some snorkeling, this dive center will handle all of your needs.

-A few details regarding the opportunity to take a boat ride that includes snorkeling are displayed in the following chart.
+A few details with regard to the opportunity to take a boat ride that includes snorkeling are displayed in the table below.

 |Dive Abaco Snorkeling||Boating and Day-Sailing Provider||(800) 247-5338||0.5 mi.
 East-Northeast of Central Marsh Harbour||Great Abaco|

-To learn more concerning snorkeling, including helpful suggestions and tips for beginners and "pros" check out our detailed guide to snorkeling in the Caribbean.
+To learn more concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, check out our comprehensive discussion of snorkeling in the Caribbean.

 Home to some of the most unique snorkeling sites in the world, Marsh Harbour is the gateway to snorkeling throughout the rest of the Abacos as well, making this a top destination for snorkelers around the world.